ChristianJB77/travelcockpit_2.0/README.md

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
+I recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies by naviging to the work directory and running:

 ```bash
 pip install -r requirements.txt